metasong/iam-data/documents/Learn Git_302.md

 The index is a mechanism for preventing what you commit from matching what you tested in your working directory

 ![](https://images.osteele.com/2008/git-workflow.png)

+This way I can checkpoint every few minutes.
+It’s a very cheap operation, and I don’t have to spend time cleaning up the checkpoints later. `git diff` tells me what I’ve changed since the last checkpoint; `git diff head` shows what’s changed since the last commit. `git checkout .` reverts to the last checkpoint; `git checkout head .` reverts to the last commit.
+And `git stash` and “git checkout -m -b” operate on the changes since the last commit, which is what I want.